The Bachelor of Science in Mechatronic Engineering

 - Take only one course in either Arts (C1) or Humanities (C2).

-- Take only course in either Individual & Society (D1) or Societal Institutions (D2).
+- Take only one course in either Individual & Society (D1) or Societal Institutions (D2).

 - CIVL 495 meets Learning for Life (E).